Cool and Unique DIY Garden Globe

 This post may contain affiliate links.

-An easy DIY weekend project, these fun concrete-looking garden balls only require a few supplies to make and are an attractive addition to any garden.
+An easy DIY weekend project, this fun concrete-looking garden globe only require a few supplies to make and are an attractive addition to any garden.

 - Styrofoam balls, any size